Native Account Abstraction with EOF

 parameter.

-Paymaster post-transaction frame
+Paymaster post-operation frame (optional)

-This step is performed with the role_paymaster_post_tx
+This step is performed with the role_paymaster_post_op

 code section.